mcclayton/Wifil/server/communication/README.md

-ServerCommunication
+erverCommunication
 ====================

-This class will be the primary commincation source between the wifil android application and the wifil servers.
+This class will be the primary communication source between the wifil android application and the wifil servers.

-The responsabilitys include:
+The responsibilities include:

 1) posting files to the server